• Skip to primary navigation

 • Transfer vegetables onto the prepared baking sheet and spread into a single layer.
 Drizzle any remaining honey-oil mixture on top of the vegetables.

-• Bake for 15 minutes, stir once, spreading into a even layer again and continue cooking for additional 15 to 20 minutes (at the same temperature), until tender and caramelized.
+• Bake for 15 minutes, stir once, spreading into an even layer again, and continue cooking for an additional 15 to 20 minutes, until tender and caramelized.

 Notes

-Size – Make sure the the vegetables are of even size so that they can cook evenly, although carrots tend to shrink slightly more than parsnips.
+Make sure the vegetables are of even size so they can cook evenly, although carrots tend to shrink more than parsnips.

-Grease – Honey has a tendency to get sticky when cooked.
-So, make sure to grease the pan or foil with non stick cooking spray.
+Honey tends to get sticky when cooked.
+So, grease the pan or foil and coat with nonstick cooking spray.

 Nutrition